Monitor Intune Device compliance policies

 View compliance reports

-In addition to using the charts on Compliance status, you can view compliance reports from the Monitor page of the Admin Center.
+In addition to using the charts on Compliance status, you can go to Reports > Device compliance.

 Select Devices > Monitor, and then from below Compliance select the report you want to view.
 Some of the available compliance reports include: